 Meet the team

-Alex Liu is a Lecturer in Palaeobiology at the University of Cambridge, U.K. Alex studies aspects of Ediacaran palaeontology, taphonomy, palaeoecology and ichnology, with a strong focus on field sites in Newfoundland and the U.K. He completed his undergraduate and doctoral degrees at the University of Oxford, and spent time as a postdoctoral researcher in Cambridge and Bristol before starting his current position.
+Dr Alex Liu is Professor in Palaeobiology at the University of Cambridge, U.K. Alex undertakes research into aspects of Ediacaran palaeontology, taphonomy, palaeoecology and ichnology, with a strong focus on field sites in Newfoundland (Canada), and southern Namibia.

 |